kateyharris/Belly_Button_Biodiversity_Dashboard/README.md

 # Belly_Button_Biodiversity_Dashboard

-This assignment consists of four technical analysis deliverables:
+This assignment consists of four technical analysis deliverables using Javascript, HTML, and bootstrap styling:

 - _**Deliverable 1:**_ Create a Horizontal Bar Chart
 - _**Deliverable 2:**_ Create a Bubble Chart